efrecon/docker-images/binenv/distribution/README.md

 # binenv-based Docker Images

-This directory contains a multi-stage Dockerfile and a number of scripts to allow the creation of a Docker Images for all the tools that are supported by [binenv].
+This directory contains a multi-stage Dockerfile and a number of scripts to allow the creation of Docker Images for all the tools that are supported by [binenv].

 The [build](./build) and [push](./push) will inject the wrapper